Slain pastor’s family pleads for help in getting justice

 Witnesses say that man was driving a gray pick-up truck with a blue stripe along the bottom.
 If you know anything call Silent Observer at (616) 774-2345.

 A funeral is set for Dale Cross Sr. on Saturday Aug.
-11 at Abundant Life Church.
+11 at Abundant Life Church of God, 4041 Byron Center Avenue SW, Wyoming, MI.